 Cattle manure is the ideal raw material for biogas.
-Unlike other raw materials, cow dung has everything bacteria needs to build the bacterial cell with nothing to add.
-Moreover, cattle manure already contains bacteria.
+Unlike other raw materials, cow manure has everything bacteria needs to build the bacterial cell with nothing to add.
+Moreover, cow manure already contains bacteria.

 A manure biogas plant has the simplest design.
 But, as in the case of other substrates, the designer and constructor must pay careful attention to substrate characteristics.

 The ideal for biogas production is pure cow manure without bedding or water.
 Such manure occurs when the cows are kept on rubber mats or paved floor and manure is removed mechanically.

 Animals are kept on bedding, and the manure is removed mechanically.
 Such cow manure with bedding should be passed through an additional equipment-shredder.
 Or the straw should be shredded before it is mixed with the manure.

 Cow manure flushed with water